coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/architecture.rst

 MongoDB: Standalone
 -------------------

-We use MongoDB as the backend database for BigchainDB.
+We use MongoDB as the backend database for corechaindb.

 We achieve security by avoiding DoS attacks at the NGINX proxy layer and by ensuring that MongoDB has TLS enabled for all its connections.